sabifo4/BayesianInference_practicals/practical_sessions/day1/01_MrBayes/README.md

 tracer1.7.1
 ```

-By now, we expect the first analysis has finished so you can use the corresponding output file (i.e., the file which extension is `.p`) to analyse the sampled values gathered during the MCMC for each model parameter.
-If your runs have not finished, we will share with you an output file we obtained when running this analysis so you can proceed with the next tasks.
+You can open the output files that have saved the samples collected during the MCMC for all model parameters (i.e., files which extension is `.p`).

-Once you have started `Tracer`, you can select the `Import Trace File...` option from the `File` menu.
+Once you have launched `Tracer`, you can select the `Import Trace File...` option from the `File` menu.
 Then, select the file with extension `.p` that was output by `MrBayes` to load it onto `Tracer`.
+Alternatively, you can also drag the file onto the `Tracer` icon if you are on your PC.

 We will go through the most important features of `Tracer` together but, in general, we will focus on the effective sample sizes (ESSs) calculated for each of the model parameters, the frequency plot of the samples, and the trace plots.